 I’m sure you won’t be one of them.

 It’s divided into four enclosures, and all of them are full of beautiful bas-relief carvings.
 To get there, you need to pass through one of the famous moat bridges that depict a battle between mythical Garudas and the King of Nagas.

 The “Citadel of Chambers” is another hidden gem of Angkor Wat.
 It’s a labyrinth rich in bas-relief carvings depicting mythical beasts and legends.
 It’s not on the main path of the tours, so unlike the other temples, you won’t have to battle the tourist hordes to enjoy this sanctuary.

-Psst: Wanna know more about the five temples above and see mu best photos?
+Psst: Wanna know more about the five temples above and see some cool photos?
 Check out my Top 10 Siem Reap Temples post, and you’ll also learn which are the other five I recommend visiting.